betaglot/plantabeta/docs/Proposal.md

 #### Recording Observations

 - What are the most common ways that Planters lose time?
-- What parts of the Eco does RookieStare most frequently occur?
+- What parts of the Eco does NoviceStare most frequently occur?
 - Expand the EcoSystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation
     - Identify individual strengths and weaknesses.